pgmtx/mblue/content/blog/product-integrals.md

 To find their way, navigators have to calculate angles using a sextant.

 The thing is, the angles can be very, very small (we are expressing them in arcminutes and arcseconds).
-Let's say that for some reason, you have neither a calculator nor a logarithm table, but per chance, you have a trigonometrical book.
+Let's say that for some reason, you have neither a calculator nor a logarithm table, but per chance, you have a trigonometric book.

 This is where prostaphaeresis comes in.
-It consists of approximating a product by replacing the values by a trigonometrical function.
+It consists of approximating a product by replacing the values by a trigonometric function.

 Let \(A\) and \(B\) two very little angles, and \(\cos(a)\) and \(\cos(b)\) their approximation.